quedinht/pdsnd_github/README.md

 Post Your Work on GitHub

 ### Description
-For this project, you'll engage in a practical exercise of utilizing Git to refactor your Project 2 in a manner that mirrors real-world workflows.
+For this project, you'll mimic a genuine workflow to enhance your prior Project 2 through Git utilization

 ### Files used
 The following file contains necessary commands used to do tasks: